A Walk Through Time - Pre 1960

 Stays in the Wood Family

-Frances and James passed the property to their son Francis (Frank) Wood and his wife Paulina.
+History books state that Frances and James passed the property to their son Francis (Frank) Wood and his wife Paulina.
+Deed books suggest that it was actually their son Henry that deeded the property to Frank and Paulina.

 1860